 In accordance with FASB ASC 606, Revenue from Contracts with Customers, the Company will recognize revenue for the transfer of products or services to customers in an amount that reflects the consideration to which the Company expects to be entitled in such exchange.
 This will require the Company to identify contractual performance obligations and determine whether revenue should be recognized at a point in time or over time, based on when control of the product or the benefit of the services transfers to the customer.
-Under the guidance of ASC 606, the Company is required to (a) identify the contract with a customer, (b) identify the performance obligations in the contract, (c) determine the transaction price, (d) allocate the transaction price to the performance obligations in the contract and (e) recognize revenue when (or as) the Company satisfies its performance obligations.
+Under the guidance of ASC 606, the Company is required to (a) identify the contract with a customer, (b) identify the performance obligations in the contract, (c) determine the transaction price, (d) allocate the transaction price to the performance obligations.

+In accordance with ASC 606-10-55-89 through 55-91, the Company selected the type of good or service as presentation of disaggregated revenue.
+The Company's presentation of its disaggregated revenues is aligned with information that can be reviewed by the Company's chief operating decision maker for evaluating the financial performance of operating segments.
 The Company derives its revenues mainly from: sales of clean-energy equipment, sales of digitalization and integration equipment, sales of new energy and delivery of oil and gas engineering technical services.
 Revenues represent the amount of consideration that the Company is entitled to in exchange for the transfer of promised goods or services in the ordinary course of the Company's activities and is recorded net of value-added tax ("VAT").
 Consistent with the criteria of ASC 606, the Company recognizes revenue when the performance obligation in a contract is satisfied by transferring the control of promised goods or services to the customer.
-The Company also evaluates whether it is appropriate to record the gross amount of goods and services sold and the related costs.
+The Company also evaluates whether it is appropriate to record the goods and services sold and the related costs.